nkavadias/mxmaven/README.md

 MXMaven has three options to run the tool.
 The first option is `-s` or `--single`, which checks a single domain.
 The second option is `-m` or `--multidomain`, which accepts a text file with a domain on each line.
 The third option is `-a` or `--showall`, which prints a report of all stored records.
 The tool stores all DNS record lookups in a relation database, which defaults to SQLite3.
 However, it can be easily reconfigured to use MySQL, PosgresSQL, and CockroachDB, as it uses the Peewee Python ORM library.

-Here is the sample result from running ``sh python mxmaven.py -m demo.txt ``
+Here is the sample result from running ``python mxmaven.py -m demo.txt ``

 ![demo output](/result_demo.png)